Unity-Technologies/ROS-TCP-Connector/ROSGeometry.md

 These are the types returned by the `To<FLU>()` calls above.
 Vector3<C> also has implicit conversions to MPoint, MPoint32, and MVector3, which is how this one call can be used to convert to all three data types.

+In conversions between RUF and geographical coordinate systems, such as NED and ENU, the north direction is equivalent to the z-axis (forward) in RUF by default and the rotation conversions is only for local coordinates without considering the global cardinal directions (north, east, south, and west).
+Thus, the identity orientation of `To<ENU>` is facing north instead of east.
+To convert the global geographic coordinate, you can use the `Campass` component, set the cardinal direction of the z-axis in Unity, and transform the coordinate between RUF and ENU or NED, such as using `compass.ToENU(Vector3)`.

 # Converting between frames:

 If, for example, you need to convert an object's position into the FLU coordinate frame, you might explicitly create a Vector3<FLU> like this: